 For very infrequent nights when we *had* to get sleep…note that Benadryl and Gravol are approved to give to children age 2+ and both have drowsiness as a side effect.

-E’s sleep cycles did regulate at around age 4, even though she continues to have night wakings.
+E’s sleep cycles did start to regulate at around age 4, even though she continues to have night wakings.

 For myself, zopiclone does the trick as long as I don’t take it regularly (my body habituates to it VERY quickly).
-There are several anti-depressants that can cause drowsiness, but they have side effects.
+There are several anti-depressants that can cause drowsiness, but they have side effects and I haven’t found them to be beneficial long-term.
+I have had some success with a natural sleep supplement with melatonin, tryptophan, and 5-HTP.
+I also take magnesium citrate, but I’m not sure whether or not it helps with sleep (but supposedly it can).

 Sleep continues to be an issue at our house, but consistent, good sleep hygiene has helped a lot.